stratosphereips/StratosphereLinuxIPS/docs/features.md

 The list below contains all connections made by Slips

-http://useragentstring.com -> For getting user agent info if no info was found in Zeek https://www.macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db http://ip-api.com/json/ -> For getting ASN info about IPs if no info was found in our Redis DB http://ipinfo.io/json -> For getting your public IP https://www.virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs
+useragentstring.com -> For getting user agent info if no info was found in Zeek macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com/json/ -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io/json -> For getting your public IP virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs cymru.com -> For getting the range of a specific IP to cache the ASN of this range.
+TXT DNS queries are made to this domain.

 By default, slips whitelists alerts from or to any of the above domains, witch means that if an alert was detected to one of the above alerts, slips does not detect it assuming it's a false positive and the connection was made